davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 # Where to Go From Here

 Personalized service is vital for many businesses, and with Amazon Personalize you can build a high quality personalized recommendation system.
 In this tutorial, you used sample movie viewing data to train a personalized movie recommendation system.
 You wrote .NET code that gets recommendations for users from Amazon Personalize.
 You also wrote code to send user watch events to Amazon Personalize to keep the interaction dataset up to date.
+You saw how reporting new user events modifies recommendations.
 The AWS SDK for .NET code was minimal: once things were configured, integration into application code was very simple.
 We only scratched the surface of what's possible.

 In the AWS console, you had to work with quite a few different artifacts, including dataset groups, recipes, solutions, solution versions, campaigns, and event trackers.
 Be aware it is also possible to perform these operations from the AWS CLI or in code with the AWS SDK.
 Many of the artifacts you created offered you configuration choices to fine-tune behavior.
 To move forward with Amazon Personalize, spend time in it and review the documentation deeply.
 Learn its many features.
 You'll need to get a firm understanding of these artifacts and the control you have over them, as well as the workflow for iteratively improving your interaction data, models, and results.